Double Take

 "You still can’t call people by their first names."

-He stopped laughing just as suddenly and turned to Chris, who had been watching quietly, "You know Ezra can’t call people by their first names; you know why?"
+He stopped laughing just as suddenly and turned to Chris, who had been watching quietly.

-Chris looked past Seth at Ezra who seemed intent on staying out of Dane’s reach.
-Damn, Ezra looked ready to run, ready to bolt any second.
+Chris looked past Seth at Ezra who seemed intent on staying out of Dane's reach.
+Damn, Ezra looked ready to run; ready to bolt any second.
 What was it about this man that had Ezra so skittish?

-Chris answered Seth.
-Seth looked disappointed, "Oh, I don’t know either."
+Seth looked disappointed, "Oh, I don't know either."

-Ezra followed Seth with his eyes, saw him go into the saloon.
+Ezra followed Seth with his eyes, watched him go into the saloon.
 He turned his gaze on Chris.
-He really felt like hitting the man, if he hadn’t delayed him with his questions he would have been on his way before Dane caught up with him.
-It was too late now; he wouldn’t be able to slip away.
+He really felt like hitting the man, if he hadn't delayed him with his questions he would have been on his way before Dane caught him.
+It was too late now; he wouldn't be able to slip away.
 Of all the luck.
-He stormed past Chris giving him his angriest glare.
-Chris stood for a few seconds after Ezra had angrily brushed by him, watching as Ezra followed Dane into the saloon, the doors swinging rapidly as the man reluctantly followed Dane.

-‘Why was Ezra going to have supper with a man he clearly disliked?
+Why was Ezra going to eat with a man he clearly disliked?
 No, there was more to it than that.
 Feared the man?
-Was that it, did Ezra fear this man?
+Was that it; did Ezra fear this man?
 Dane was obviously crazy.
 How did Ezra know him?
-And what did Dane want in his town?’
-Mulling the situation over as he walked out of the alleyway a bit of white caught his eye.
-He bent to pick it up, it was a piece of paper.
-Unfolding the paper, Chris saw that it was a letter, addressed to Ezra.
-Chris was about to fold it again when he saw the name Seth Dane.
-Ezra must have dropped it earlier when he pulled himself out of Seth’s grasp.
+And what did Dane want in his town?
+Mulling the situation over he walked out of the alleyway.
+A bit of white caught his eye as he headed back to the jail.
+It was a piece of paper, he bent to pick it up.
+Unfolding the paper, Chris saw that it was a letter addressed to Ezra.
+Chris was about to fold it again when he caught the name Seth Dane.
+Ezra must have dropped it earlier when he pulled himself out of Seth's grasp.
 Chris debated with himself on whether he should read it or not.
-His concern over both Ezra and Dane’s strange behaviour overcame his reluctance to invade another’s privacy and Chris quickly read,
+His concern over both Ezra and Dane's strange behaviour overcame his reluctance to invade another's privacy and Chris quickly read it.

 It’s me Seth Dane.
 How are you doing?

-I have been ok… I got out of prison two years ago.
+I have been okay...
+I got out of prison two years ago.
 Trying to get my life together, then I thought about you.
-I don’t blame you.
+I don't blame you.
 I thought I would visit you.
 See how you are doing.
 So I said to myself I would visit you.
 I am catching the next coach.

 See you